-As a small business we all strive to attract more customers and utilising social media is a great way to help get your brand out there.
-As a business owner you are probably already snowed under and the thought of more work may seem overwhelming, however if it brings in more customers or business then it's worth putting some time aside to implement these few strategies.
+As a small holistic business we all strive to attract more customers and utilising social media is an excellent way to help get your brand out there.
+As a business owner, you are probably already overwhelmed and the thought of more work may seem out of the question, however if it brings in more customers or business then it is worth putting some time aside to implement these few strategies.

-HOW TO GET MORE CUSTOMERS USING SOCIAL MEDIA
+HOW TO GET MORE CLIENTS USING SOCIAL MEDIA TO YOUR HOLISTIC PRACTICE

 CREATE A FACEBOOK EVENT.

-You don't actually have to put on an event as such it can be a special day sale i.e. "St Patrick's Day Sale".
+You do not actually have to put on an event as such it can be a special day sale, i.e. "Earth Day Sale".
 Facebook is making it harder to reach your audience without spending money, but with Facebook events, the platform reminds people your event is coming up and it also shows their friends in your location that the event is coming up.
-You can advertise your Facebook event on your website, to your own personal page and you can promote it with the Facebook boost.
+You can advertise your Facebook event on your website, to your own personal page, and you can promote it with the Facebook boost.

 ENGAGE WITH YOUR AUDIENCE

 Social media isn't all about publishing content you need to engage with your audience on a daily basis.
-You can set up Google Alerts with you company name to see who is talking about you and a chance to respond.
+You can set up Google Alerts with you company name to see who is talking about you and have a chance to respond.
 Always respond to comments on your social media platforms both good and bad (with the bad be very professional no matter how tempted you are otherwise).
-Also comment on your followers posts as well and make sure you are engaging with a compliment, or something authentic.
+Comment on your followers posts as well and make sure you are engaging with a compliment, or something authentic.

 USE INTERESTING GRAPHICS